WWF Calls On Citizens To Support Nature Conservation In Pakistan - UrduPoint

 WWF Calls On Citizens To Support Nature Conservation In Pakistan

-The pursuit of better economic prospects and living standards in the past decades has resulted in thousands of Pakistanis choosing to emigrate out of Pakistan while those left in the country aspire to do the same and acquire legal citizenship of other countries

-Lahore (UrduPoint / Pakistan Point News - 23rd Jul, 2019) The pursuit of better economic prospects and living standards in the past decades has resulted in thousands of Pakistanis choosing to emigrate out of Pakistan while those left in the country aspire to do the same and acquire legal citizenship of other countries.

-This newly issued identity card is usually referred to as a “green card” in Pakistan.
-The green card holds great value and is something many Pakistanis aspire towards.
-WWF-Pakistan has recently launched a nationwide initiative to crowdfund environment protection in Pakistan, a membership the organization is calling the WWF Green Card.
+WWF-Pakistan has recently launched a nationwide initiative to crowd fund environment protection in Pakistan, a membership the organization is calling `WWF Green Card'

+Available to purchase online, the card is a symbol for responsible Pakistanis to take part in a nationwide drive to help protect Pakistan's environment, said a press release issued here on Tuesday.

 Wildlife in Pakistan is facing a crisis as populations of various species are declining due to multiple threats including illegal wildlife trade, loss in habitat due to urbanization, increasing pollution and climate change.